 Planning participants: A project owner, a project manager, business analysts, a test manager, development and testing teams.

-The planning process: Before the sprint planning itself, the project owner performs backlog grooming (also known as backlog refinement).
+The planning process: Before the sprint planning itself, our project owner performs backlog grooming (also known as backlog refinement).
 This process includes adding new user stories to respond to newly discovered business or user needs, removing user stories that are no longer relevant, splitting user stories if they are too big to do within one sprint and prioritizing backlog items for execution.

 This software development model means implementing the beneficial elements of traditional software engineering practices at "extreme" levels.
 For example, code reviews are traditionally considered a useful practice, and, taken to the extreme, code is reviewed continuously, as in pair programming, which has become an established practice in XP.
 An XP project is comprised of releases, and each release consists of short iterations lasting about a week.